ksu-cs-cc/ksu-cs-cc.github.io/content/5-cc410/y-milestones/01-restaurant-classes.md

   * Python: It must be interpreted using Python 3.6.
 Where specified, type hints should be included in the code, and all code should pass a strict Mypy type check.
 * Submissions to Canvas should be tagged GitHub releases that are numbered according to [Semantic Versioning](https://semver.org/).

+The following requirements **ARE NOT** enforced for this milestone, but will be enforced in later milestones that use the same code.
+We will focus on learning to meet each of these requirements in future modules.
+However, you are welcome to "plan ahead" by minimizing the number of style errors in your code and adding some basic documentation where desired.

 {{% notice tip %}}

-You can make things easier on yourself by following proper naming standards for your language of choice, even though we aren't enforcing a style guide for this milestone.
+You can make things easier on yourself by following proper naming standards for your language of choice, even though we aren't enforcing a style guide for this milestone.<br>
  **Java** - All names are in CamelCase.
 Classes start with uppercase, like `ClassName`, methods and attributes start with lowercase like `methodName`.
-See the [Google Style Guide](https://google.github.io/styleguide/javaguide.html#s5-naming).
+See the [Google Style Guide](https://google.github.io/styleguide/javaguide.html#s5-naming). <br>
  **Python** - All names are lowercase with underscores like `method_name`, with the exception of classes, which are named in CamelCase starting with an uppercase letter like `ClassName`.
-See the [Google Style Guide](https://google.github.io/styleguide/pyguide.html#s3.16-naming).
+See the [Google Style Guide](https://google.github.io/styleguide/pyguide.html#s3.16-naming). <br>
  It is easier to get this correct from the start, then having to refactor your code later.
 Of course, major refactoring is also a good lesson that guarantees you'll get it right in the future!

 {{% /notice %}}

-The following requirements **ARE NOT** enforced for this milestone, but will be enforced in later milestones that use the same code.
-We will focus on learning to meet each of these requirements in future modules.
-However, you are welcome to "plan ahead" by minimizing the number of style errors in your code and adding some basic documentation where desired.

 * **All code submitted must be free of style errors.** We will be using the [Google Style Guide](https://google.github.io/styleguide/) for each language.
   * Java: Use Checkstyle 8.38+ and the [Google Style Configuration](https://raw.githubusercontent.com/checkstyle/checkstyle/checkstyle-8.38/src/main/resources/google_checks.xml).